 Yet if you sign up for a 0% balance transfer credit card and shift your debt to it from the expensive card, your interest rate will be 0% for a specific number of months.
 Assuming the 0% period is decent, a regular £200 payment under the same scenario, will take just 15 months to pay off and save you almost £1,000.

 Remember that 0% interest rates allow repayments to go towards clearing your balance rather than servicing the interest.
 Do be mindful that there are a few rules to follow with these cards.
-For a full breakdown, see our guide on the 10 dos and don’ts of a 0% balance transfer card.

 3. Speak to your lender